Twice a year, Coasties are treated to a slice of French chic in their backyard when the French Country Market rolls into town.

 You might also find French-themed shortbread (perhaps an Eiffel Tower or Can Can skirt), country-style cold cuts, mouth-watering macarons and artistic eclairs.

 Strolling amongst the bric-a-brac, baskets and brocante to the melodies of French folk music, the aroma of café and pomme frites filling the air, is pure and simple joie de vivre.

 Viva la French Country Market!

-The next French Country Market will be held at Chertsey Primary School, Springfield, on Saturday May 13, 2017 – just in time for last minute Mothers’ Day gifts.
+This year’s French Country Market will be held at Chertsey Primary School, Springfield, on Saturday May 11 and Saturday November 9 – just in time for Mother’s Day and some early Christmas shopping.

-Coastal Chic Tip: Don’t forget to bring a gold coin for entry and visit the ATM before you go.
+Coastal Chic Tip: Don’t forget to bring $2 for entry and visit the ATM before you go.